 “I don’t know anything I’m supposed to do except take care of the horses,” he replied.
-“And we need to get back before we get in trouble,” he added.
+“I do know we need to get back before we get in trouble,” he added.

-Over the weeks, they continued to eat lunch together as they always did, Noella bribing Joel with her sister’s cooking.
-He didn’t bring it up, and she didn’t either, but every time he looked at her, she could see in his eyes that he thought about it.
-Well, she hoped he did.
+Over the days, they continued to eat lunch together as always.
+He didn’t bring it up, and she didn’t either, but every time he looked at her, she could see in his eyes that he thought about what she’d said.
 She thought about it all the time.
-In fact, she had not been paying close enough attention to her chores, and Cook had chastised her severely.
-Noella couldn’t afford to lose her job and tried harder to concentrate on the tasks Cook gave her.
-Though her job was only that of scullery maid, her family counted on everyone putting in their share.
+In fact, she had not been paying close enough attention to her chores, and Cook had scolded her severely several times.
+Noella couldn’t afford to lose her job and tried harder to concentrate.
+Her job was only that of scullery maid, but her family counted on everyone doing their part.

-Joel had it easier, well, from her perspective, she realized.
+Joel had it easier.
 He lived in the stables and had his meals provided for him by the manor and by her.
 He was always hungry, but, so was her brother.
 Her mother said it was because her brother was young and worked hard.
 Well, she was young and worked hard, too, but maybe young men were different.

-Noella gulped, but said, “Yes,” wondering how she would manage it.
+Noella gulped, but said, “I think so,” wondering how she would manage it.

 The rest of Noella’s day did not go well.
-She dropped a cup, and it shattered on the hard floor.
+She dropped a cup, which shattered on the hard floor.
 Cook scolded for the longest time.
-At least it was one that just the servants used.
-Getting the broom from the pantry, she looked at all the food stocked there.
+At least it was one that only the servants used.
+Getting the broom from the pantry, she looked at the food stocked there.
 I can’t steal this.
 Even if I could manage it, I can’t make myself do it.
 She shook her head in dismay.
 At home, she was quiet.
 She tried to pretend to be her cheerful self, but her mother looked at her hard several times before calling her over.

 * * *

 She awoke with her heart pounding.
 She hadn’t meant to fall asleep.
 The room was dark; she’d missed dusk!
 Joel wouldn’t know where she was.
-Maybe he’d left without her.
 Opening the curtain, she saw it was still light out, but it was fading.
 She cried with relief as she gathered her things.
-She quietly opened her bedroom door and listened.
-No sounds came from the kitchen downstairs.
-She checked the other bedroom doors—all open.
+Quietly, she opened the bedroom door and listened.
+No sounds came from the downstairs.
 Where was everyone?

 This stretch of road was lonely.
-No one would bother her, or even see her, here.
-She knew the road’s secrets and the shortcuts to the back of the manor.
+No one would bother her now or even see her here.
+She knew the road’s secrets and the shortcuts.
 Well, she should.
 She’d walked it every day for two years.
 She jumped and almost screamed when Joel stepped from the shadows.
+“What took you?”

 Joel blinked.
 Noella could see his eyes flash, but then she heard him chuckle softly, “Good for you, Noella.
 I’ll keep that in mind.”
-Joel pointed a direction.
+He pointed a direction.
 “This way.”

 “Why? we’re in the woods.
 Who’s to hear us?”